The wavefunction as a true ensemble: Hidden variables label trajectories

-Pictorially this means that Bell's hidden variables (the $\lambda$) are really labels for histories (in state space), whereas the HS hidden variables (that we called $\kappa$) define a state (see Fig. \ref{fig:kappalambda}).
+Pictorially this means that Bell's hidden variables (the $\lambda$) can be interpreted as labels for histories (in state space), whereas the HS hidden variables (that we called $\kappa$) define a state (see Fig. \ref{fig:kappalambda}).
 For this reason, assuming that Bell's hidden variables belong to a particular moment in the history of the (entire) state makes no sense.
 We will comment in Section \ref{SI} on what this means for locality requirements that one normally uses for the distribution of the hidden variables.

 A particularly illustrative example for hidden variables that define trajectories is the model proposed in \cite{Palmer2009ISP,Palmer2020Discretization}.
 In this case, the hidden variables simply are the detector eigenstates towards which the prepared state evolves.
 Given that we cannot measure the state before we measure the state, this is the most minimal assumption that one can make.